 This is a cream that contains Bio-identical Testosterone.
 It is rubbed onto the skin of the lower abdomen or upper thighs daily.

-It is not funded in New Zealand.
+It is not funded or licensed yet in New Zealand.

 Can Testosterone be taken alone?

 It is usually advisable to give testosterone after a woman has already been established on ‘standard’ HRT – either estrogen alone if she’s had a hysterectomy, or estrogen and progesterone if she hasn’t.

 This is because we need to make sure we have good levels of estrogen in our body before we add in the testosterone.

 If our estrogen levels are too low, our body will simply convert the testosterone into estrogen.